-As the Coronavirus (COVID-19) lockdown continues, Ashford Borough Council is working closely with Public Health England and partners to respond to the situation.
+As Coronavirus (COVID-19) restrictions continue, Ashford Borough Council is working closely with Public Health England and partners to respond to the situation.

 You can keep up to date with the latest information on Coronavirus on the government website or visit NHS UK for advice and information.
 More information for businesses can be found on our Coronavirus advice for businesses page.
 We have also prepared information for Council Housing tenants.

-If you are in receipt of government provided food boxes and medicine deliveries, you will continue to receive this support until the end of July.
-After this point local support will still be available, for example there are several food banks throughout the borough, and some of these can be viewed on our food bank map.
+With shielding paused, the government won't be providing food boxes or medicine deliveries, but there is still local support available.
+For example there are several food banks throughout the borough, and some of these can be viewed on our food bank map.

 We also have information on how you can help others on our Coronavirus: Help for community groups page.
 This has information around how to get involved as well as a list of voluntary and community groups in the borough.